vslvskyy/gen-metrics-in-pytorch/README.md

-# Standard GAN Metrics Pytorch Implementation
+# Standard Generative Models Metrics Pytorch Implementation

 Welcome to our GitHub repository that contains the implementation of several metrics for evaluating generative models!
 Our goal is to provide a user-friendly and efficient way for researchers and developers to evaluate the performance of their generative models.
 By using these metrics, you can get a better understanding of how well your generative model is performing and identify areas for improvement.
 We hope that our implementation will be a valuable resource for those looking to develop and evaluate generative models.